-So why should an organization consider adopting a virtual card strategy?
+So why should an organisation consider adopting a virtual card strategy?
 The two main reasons are ease of management and reconciliation, and enhanced security.

 Corporate finance teams also benefit from more streamlined reconciliation of travel agency and individual cardholders’ purchases.
 Single-use virtual account numbers provided to corporate travel agencies allow each transaction to be more easily allocated to specific users than when using a single ghost card for all transactions, and individuals’ statements can be directly imported into an expense management solution, eliminating the traditional need to match purchases using the “tick and tie” method.

-As a result of these, and many other benefits, it’s clear that the emergence of the internet has revolutionized how organizations book employees’ travel, and the fast pace of innovation in payments and mobile technology has caused a paradigm shift in the way that individual business travelers pay for their own travel booking and on-the-road out-of-pocket expenses.
+As a result of these, and many other benefits, it’s clear that the emergence of the internet has revolutionised how organisations book employees’ travel, and the fast pace of innovation in payments and mobile technology has caused a paradigm shift in the way that individual business travellers pay for their own travel booking and on-the-road out-of-pocket expenses.
 From booking to buying to expensing to reporting, business travel is about to become a seamless virtual experience that is both more secure and more efficient.

 Ready to learn more?
 Download the recorded webinar, The Late, Great, Traditional Corporate Card, featuring a discussion between Chrome River and U.S. Bank on this very topic.
-Or download the new ebook, Corporate Credit Cards in Your Business Travelers’ Wallets.
-Both resources discuss the quickly-shifting landscape and how your organization can adapt to fit the needs of both your finance team and business travelers.
+Or download the new ebook, Corporate Credit Cards in Your Business Travellers’ Wallets.
+Both resources discuss the quickly-shifting landscape and how your organisation can adapt to fit the needs of both your finance team and business travellers.